Machine Learning Based Crop Classification in Nepal

-AI in Agriculture: In partnership with the UN World Food Program (UNWFP) in Nepal, Omdena’s data science community built a deep learning model to fight hunger by locating, tracking, and improving the growth of crops such as rice and wheat.
+AI in Agriculture: In partnership with the UN World Food Program (UNWFP) in Nepal, Omdena’s AI changemakers built a deep learning model to fight hunger by locating, tracking, and improving the growth of crops such as rice and wheat.
 32 collaborators from 18 countries took on the challenge of using machine learning for crop classification.

 Nepal´s struggle with poverty